dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-comhet.rst

 Impact
 ------

-The predicted impact of a compound heterozygous pair is calculated as follow:
+The predicted impact of a compound heterozygous pair is calculated as follows:

     1. If VEP impact for both variants is HIGH ('H') or MODERATE ('M'), SpliceAI score >=0.8 ('S') or ClinVar Pathogenic or Likely Pathogenic ('C'), the pair is called a STRONG_PAIR.